rotbau/tap-install/README.md

 ## Install TAP Profile and TAP

 Tap can be installed using a Full Profile or Light Profile.
-Read more about the difference and see example value.yaml, variables definitions and other helpful info in the [Documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install.html#install-your-tanzu-application-platform-profile-1)
+Read more about the difference and see example value.yaml, variables definitions and other helpful info in the [Documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-about-package-profiles.html)

 ### Customizations

-I'm using the Light Profile.
-My [example values.yaml](tap-light-values.yaml) contains customizations.
+I'm using the Full Profile.
+My [example values.yaml](tap-full-1-3-values.yaml) contains customizations.
 I will discuss these more later.
 - Contour for Ingress
 - TLS for tap-gui using Letsencrypt
 - CNRS domain which will automatically be appended to my applications I publish using ingress